International Electronic Standards

-CBER has provided leadership and technical support for the development of an internationally- accepted standard and Step 4 ICH Implementation Guide for electronic exchange of adverse event and medication error reporting between ICH global regulators (US, EU, Japan and Observers), pharmaceutical/biopharmaceutical manufacturers and the World Health Organization.
-Finalized in the fall of 2012, this work culminates eight years of international collaboration with several standards development organizations, regulated industry, global regulators, healthcare providers and vendors to establish standards that will improve and transform global pharmacovigilance activity.
-The Individual Case Safety Report (ICSR) is a global, multi-part ISO standard that supports all FDA regulated products, and various releases of this specification have been adopted by three FDA Centers - two of which have done under the International Conference on Harmonisation (ICH E2B), and the Veterinary Conference on Harmonisation (VICH GL42), which FDA's Center for Veterinary Medicine implemented in 2010.
-Reaching Step 4 status in ICH, E2B is a considered a major milestone because it aligns FDA’s human drug and biologics adverse event (AE) reporting format with standards used in the healthcare sector.
+CBER has provided leadership and technical support for the development of an internationally- accepted standard and Step 4 ICH Implementation Guide for electronic exchange of adverse event and medication error reporting between ICH global regulators (US, EU, Japan and Observers), pharmaceutical/biopharmaceutical manufacturers and the World Health Organization – the Individual Case Safety Report (ICSR).
+Finalized in the fall of 2012, this work culminated eight years of international collaboration with several standards development organizations, regulated industry, global regulators, healthcare providers and vendors to establish standards that will improve and transform global pharmacovigilance activity.
+The ICSR is a global, multi-part ISO standard that supports all FDA regulated products, and various releases of this specification have been adopted by three FDA Centers - two of which have been done under the International Conference on Harmonisation (ICH E2B), and the Veterinary Conference on Harmonisation (VICH GL42), which FDA's Center for Veterinary Medicine implemented in 2010.
+Reaching Step 4 status in ICH, E2B was considered a major milestone because it aligned FDA’s human drug and biologics AE reporting format with standards used in the healthcare sector.

-Additional benefits include addressing gaps with the current ICH E2B reporting specification which does not adequately support FDA-regulated vaccines, tissues, blood components or combination products.
-The agency can leverage the ISO ICSR specification to create additional regional reporting guides without compromising the overall reporting format or processing requirements for non-ICH/VICH reporting (e.g., dietary supplements, food, tobacco, medical devices), which supports IT infrastructure reuse for both the agency and global manufacturers that produce a variety of medical/health products that are subject to FDA reporting.
+The agency can leverage the ISO ICSR specification to create additional regional reporting guides without compromising the overall reporting format or processing requirements for non-ICH/VICH reporting (e.g., dietary supplements, food, tobacco, medical devices).
+It supports IT infrastructure reuse for both the agency and global manufacturers that produce a variety of medical/health products that are subject to FDA reporting.
 CBER completed Phase I vaccine pilot testing in 2012, which included the creation of a new electronic submissions template (eSubmitter - which is based upon the updated ICH Step 4 guideline) to create and send reports through FDA's Electronic Submissions Gateway.
-Future CBER activities include collaboration with the European Medicines Agency (EMA) to expand use of CBER’s template for international pilot testing for drugs, biologics and vaccines.
+Ongoing CBER activities include collaboration with the European Medicines Agency to expand use of CBER’s template for international pilot testing for drugs, biologics and vaccines.